m-pipe® end fittings explained

 6 inch m-pipe® bend test

-Magma m-pipe® is a high performance carbon fibre and Victrex PEEK thermoplastic composite pipe manufactured using a fully automated robotic 3D laser print process.
-Engineering excellence and detailed structural design result in a high specification pipe that has been shown to reduce risks and reduce costs for risers, jumpers and intervention lines and most subsea project applications.
+Deployed since 2012, Magma m-pipe® is a high performance carbon fibre and Victrex PEEK thermoplastic composite pipe manufactured using a fully automated robotic 3D laser print process.
+Engineering excellence and detailed structural design result in a high specification pipe that has been shown to reduce risks and reduce costs for risers, jumpers and downlines and a wide range of subsea project applications.

-m-pipe® performance is backed by a DNV GL qualification programme and DNVGL-RP-F119 Recommended Practice for Thermoplastic Composite Pipe.
+m-pipe® performance is backed by the fact that it is the first TCP product to complete qualification, with third party verification provided by DNV GL, to DNVGL-RP-F119 Recommended Practice for Thermoplastic Composite Pipe.

 Answers to a whole range of frequently asked questions about Magma Global and m-pipe® can be found at our FAQ page.